 The FMS RM team works to introduce changes into the financial system landscape without degradation or loss of system usage.
 The Production Manager is responsible for the overall coordination of the transports and will work with stakeholders to determine when changes will be available for final movement.
-This ensures that all items have been thoroughly vetted through the correct team(s) and is critical to maintaining a stable production environment.
+This ensures all items have been thoroughly vetted through the correct team(s) and is critical to maintaining a stable production environment.

 Transports and changes will typically move into production on Fridays.
 This day is selected to minimize any disruption to production.
-However, some changes are unique and therefore may require a date and time other than a Friday.
-The Production Manager may approve other days and times to implement changes into production to minimize any performance disruption.
+However, some changes are unique and may require a day other than a Friday.
+The Production Manager may approve other days to implement changes into production to minimize performance disruption.